 Incisional and excisional skin biopsies: For these types of biopsies, a surgical knife is used to cut through the full thickness of skin.
 An incisional biopsy removes only part of the tumor, while an excisional biopsy removes the entire tumor.
-The piece of skin is removed for testing, and the edges of the wound are sewn together.
+The piece of skin is removed for testing, and the edges of the cut are sewn together.
 These biopsies are usually done using a local anesthetic (numbing medicine).

 Lymph node biopsies

 Skin lymphomas often spread to lymph nodes, so your doctor may recommend a lymph node biopsy to help confirm the diagnosis or to help determine how widespread the lymphoma is.
 This is more likely to be done if the doctor detects enlarged lymph nodes, either during a physical exam or with imaging tests (see below).

 Excisional or incisional lymph node biopsy: This is the most common type of lymph node biopsy.
 In this procedure, a surgeon cuts through the skin to remove either the entire lymph node (excisional biopsy) or a small part of a large tumor (incisional biopsy).
 If the node is just under the skin, this is often a simple operation that can be done with local anesthesia.
 But if the node is inside the chest or abdomen, the patient will be asleep or deeply sedated during the biopsy.